If you believe you have been exposed to or are experiencing symptoms concerning for COVID-19, Welia Health recommends you follow these guidelines.

-Interaction and close contact
+Exposure and close contact

 Close contact with others includes:

 - being within 6 feet or less for 15 minutes or more throughout the course of a day (24 hours)

-- caring for someone at home with COVID-19
+- caring for someone with COVID-19

 - sharing eating or drinking utensils